 Teaching With Archives

 The mission of the archives is pedagogical at its core.
 We do instruction for classes, collaborate with faculty on curriculum planning, and consult with students about their research.
-Our specialties include primary source and archival research, research in the Barnard Archives collections, personal digital archiving, and digital methods for historical inquiry.
-Archives staff liaise to the Barnard History department and American Studies program, but we support all Barnard departments and also partner with middle and high school classes as well as support extracurricular research for Barnard students.
+We support all Barnard departments and also partner with middle and high school classes as well as support extracurricular research for Barnard students.
 Please contact us at firstname.lastname@example.org if you're interested in teaching with archives.

 We offer multiple tiers of instruction to fit your pedagogical needs:

 An introduction to critical archival theory and research tailored to the learning objectives and topics of a course.
 Sessions typically include discussion around definitions of archives, an overview of archival labor and how archival collections are mediated, strategies for accessing archival materials, and an interactive document analysis workshop using materials from the Barnard Archives followed by discussion.
-We also offer one-class intros to finding and using primary sources (including but not limited to archival materials).
+We also offer one-class intros to finding and using primary sources (including but not limited to archival materials) and can develop research guides for classes or specific topics.

 Examples of course collaborations involving one-class intro sessions have included: